The beaches are what draw most people to the Canary Islands. Not us. My mother and I went for the Canaries’ secret side.

 Much was made of the lizard breeding center at the museum.
 A rare species of lizard, only found on El Hierro, once grew to lengths of five feet.

-I thought we might be seeing something impressive like the Komodo dragons I saw on Komodo Island in Indonesia.
+I thought we might be seeing something impressive like the Komodo dragons I saw on our Indonesia cruise.
 But alas…

 I felt somewhat let down by the insignificant little creature, barely 8 inches long, trying valiantly to hide behind a glass window from all the people staring at it!